 While there were no known reports filed regarding discrimination against persons with HIV/AIDS, discrimination was widely believed to be both pervasive and socially acceptable.
 Key groups especially vulnerable to stigma and discrimination included commercial sex workers and LGBTI persons.
 This stigma often presented a barrier to seeking and receiving services for the prevention, diagnosis, care, and treatment of HIV.

-Civilian casualties and forced displacements occurred in many parts of the country when raiders stole cattle, which define power and wealth in many traditional communities, or as land disputes erupted when stolen cattle were moved into other areas.
+Civilian casualties and forced displacements occurred in many parts of the country when raiders stole cattle, which define power and wealth in many traditional communities.
+Land disputes, often erupting when stolen cattle were moved into other areas, also caused civilian casualties and displacement.
 SPLA and police sometimes engaged in the revenge killings both between and within ethnic groups.

 Section 7.
 Worker Rights